-On December 2, 2005, Ford Global Technologies, LLC (Ford) filed a complaint with the United States International Trade Commission ( USITC ) against the Company and five other named Respondents, including four Taiwan-based manufacturers.
+On December 2, 2005, Ford Global Technologies, LLC (Ford) filed a complaint with the United States International Trade Commission (Commission or USITC) against the Company and five other named Respondents, including four Taiwan-based manufacturers.
 On December 12, 2005, Ford filed an Amended Complaint.
-Both the Complaint and the Amended Complaint charge the Company and the other Respondents with infringement of 14 design patents that Ford alleges cover eight parts on the 2004-2005 Ford F-150 truck (the Ford Design Patents ).
+Both the Complaint and the Amended Complaint charge the Company and the other Respondents with infringement of 14 design patents that Ford alleges cover eight parts on the 2004-2005 Ford F-150 truck (the Ford Design Patents).
 Ford has asked the USITC to issue a permanent general exclusion order excluding from entry into the United States all automotive parts that infringe the Ford Design Patents and that are imported into the United States, sold for importation in the United States, or sold within the United States after importation.
 Ford also seeks a permanent order directing the Company and the other Respondents to cease and desist from, among other things, selling, marketing, advertising, distributing and offering for sale imported automotive parts that infringe the Ford Design Patents.
 On December 28, 2005, the USITC issued a Notice of Investigation based on Ford s Amended Complaint.
 The USITC s Notice of Investigation was published in the Federal Register on January 4, 2006.
 On January 23, 2006, the Company filed its Response to the Complaint and Notice of Investigation.
 In the Response, the Company denies, among other things, that any of the Ford Design Patents is valid and/or enforceable and, accordingly, denies each and every allegation of infringement.
-The Company further asserts several affirmative defenses, any of which, if successful, would preclude the USITC from granting any of Ford s requested relief.
-The Administrative Law Judge ( ALJ ) recently struck the Company's affirmative defenses of patent exhaustion, permissible repair, license and patent misuse.
-This interlocutory ruling will eventually be reviewed by the USITC Commissioners following the ALJ s ruling on the overall investigation.
-The ALJ s ruling does not impact the Company s other affirmative defenses.
-Additionally, the ALJ has recently granted Ford s request to drop four patents from the investigation.
+In interlocutory rulings, the Administrative Law Judge (ALJ) struck the Company s affirmative defenses of patent exhaustion, permissible repair, license and patent misuse and the Company s affirmative defense that each of the patents is invalid for failure to comply with the ornamentality requirement of 35 U.S.C.§171.
+Additionally, the ALJ has granted Ford s request to drop four patents from the investigation.
 A hearing before the ALJ took place the last week of August 2006.
-The deadline for the ALJ s ruling is December 4, 2006.
-The deadline for a determination by the USITC is March 5, 2007.
+On December 4, 2006, the ALJ issued an Initial Determination upholding seven of Ford s design patents and declaring the remaining three design patents to be invalid.
+Both Ford and the Company petitioned the Commission to review and set aside portions of the ALJ s Initial Determination.
+The Company s petition also seeks review of the ALJ s interlocutory rulings concerning certain of its affirmative defenses.
+The deadline for a determination by the USITC as to whether to review the ALJ s ruling is March 20, 2007, and a final determination by the USITC must be made by May 4, 2007.
 The Company will continue to vigorously defend this action.
-To date, the Company s sales of these parts have been minimal, but as the design for the 2004 model is incorporated into later year models of the F-150 and these trucks have been on the road longer, the sale of aftermarket replacement parts could increase substantially.
-If the USITC were to uphold each of the remaining 10 design patents in question, it is not anticipated that the loss of sales of these parts over time would be materially adverse to the financial condition or results of operations of the Company.
-However, depending upon the nature and extent of any adverse ruling, other car manufacturers may attempt to assert similar allegations based upon design patents on a significant number of parts for several of its models, which over time could have a material adverse impact on the entire aftermarket parts industry.
+To date, the Company s sales of these parts have been minimal, but as the design for the 2004 model is incorporated into later year models of the F-150 and more of these trucks are on the road, the sale of aftermarket replacement parts could increase substantially.
+If the

+USITC were to uphold each of the remaining seven design patents in question, it is not anticipated that the loss of sales of these parts over time would be materially adverse to the financial condition or results of operations of the Company.
+However, depending upon the nature and extent of any adverse determination, other car manufacturers may attempt to assert similar allegations based upon design patents on a significant number of parts for other models, which over time could have a material adverse impact on the entire aftermarket parts industry.
 See Item 1A.
 Risk Factors below for additional actions being taken by Ford.